 The dam does have a concrete spillway area that allows water to empty out into a nearby stream (which is part of the heavy water flow residents are seeing in that stream).
 The spillway however has been flagged by state officials as not being in compliance with current safety standards while Dole has said they do not have the money to make those improvements (in spite of record profits and dividend payouts to shareholders).

-The article notes that the state has been in the process for “decades” to acquire the dam (which Dole conveniently mentioned it would be the states responsibility to fix those deficiencies once they own it; corporate greed + government bureaucracy at its finest = clusterf*ck).
-Word to tourists; maybe don’t patronize Dole Plantation on your visit.
+The article notes that the state has been in the process of considering/trying for “decades” to acquire the dam (which Dole conveniently mentioned it would be the states responsibility to fix those deficiencies once they own it — where the state may have unwisely let Dole off the hook with some of their decisions regarding dismissing the litigation when it seemed like the purchase was going to go through years ago — Dole has been an obstacle with completing this transaction over the years while doing little to properly maintain it; corporate greed + government bureaucracy at its finest = clusterf*ck).

 East Honolulu (especially the neighborhood of Kaimuki not far from Waikiki), saw rivers of water flooding the area in just minutes after a huge downpour while parts of the Ala Wai Canal near Waikiki, was close to topping its banks in the late afternoon.
 Portions of the nearby Ala Wai Golf Course was flooded.

+Over 230 people were rescued (mostly in the north shore areas) from March 19-20th.
 Early estimates have pegged damages at around $1 billion (that is expected to climb once the system passes and the areas can be assessed in better detail) with the island of Oahu taking the brunt of this damage as of Friday evening (most of the front moved to Maui county by Friday evening).
 The entire state remains under a flash flood watch until Sunday afternoon while the summit areas above 12,000 feet/3658 meters of Mauna Loa and Mauna Kea are under a winter storm watch.

 NOTE: For last weeks system, my location was often times in between the heavy bands (avoiding the bulk of the heaviest rains) but last night, it was torrential rains that lasted throughout today.
+Just broken off tree branches to clean up unlike the mess on the north shore.